At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 12:00 – 12:55 – Lunch

 Information about the week

 Our swimming lessons will be on Tuesday Morning.

 Children will need a swimming costume or short trunks and a towel.
 They will also need a swimming hat.
 Goggles are optional – please complete the reply slip on the swimming letter if you would like your child to wear them.

-PE will be on a Friday afternoon.
+PE will be on a Friday.
 Some units of work will be inside and some will be outside.
-Please make sure your child has their PE kit in school during the week:
+Please make sure your child is wearing their PE kit on PE days: